-As both landowners and tenants we strive hard to ensure that we manage and maintain the land we occupy.
+As both landowners and tenants, we strive to ensure we manage and maintain the land we occupy.

-We respect and adhere to conservation designations such as Sites or Areas of Special Scientific Interest (SSSI / ASSI) and Areas of Outstanding Natural Beauty (AONB), ensuring we do not damage or interfere with the ecosystems, habitats and species of flora and fauna around us on land and in the water.
+We respect and adhere to conservation designations such as Sites or Areas of Special Scientific Interest (SSSI or ASSI) and Areas of Outstanding Natural Beauty (AONB), ensuring we do not damage or interfere with the ecosystems, habitats and species of flora and fauna around us – both on land and in the water.

 RNLI lifeboat crew and lifeguards report sightings of marine animals to various conservation bodies and, being trained for every eventuality, often get involved in the rescue of these animals when they get into trouble.